 Running Shoes

-You’ll often find that people with plantar fasciitis tend to wear running shoes when walking around.
-Remember that cushioning is not only for absorbing the impact of your footsteps but also for keeping your foot in place.
+People with plantar fasciitis often wear running shoes when walking.
+Remember that cushioning absorbs the impact of your footsteps and keeps your foot in place.

-This is important for ensuring that your feet don’t get any more irritated than they already are while walking.
+This is important for ensuring that your feet don’t get any more irritated while walking.
 Cushioning can also give your feet a chance to relax.

 What You Need to Know About Shoes for Plantar Fasciitis

 Plantar fasciitis is no laughing matter, making walking around without terrible pain difficult.
 Fortunately, if you have the right shoes, you can reduce this pain.
-All you need to do is look for shoes with good arch support, plenty of cushioning, and a slight heel.
+Look for shoes with good arch support, cushioning, and a slight heel.

 If you’re in the market for these shoes, click here.